Preparation of samples

-It would be advisable to run your samples on agarose gels prior to submission to ensure that only one clearly defined band is visible on the gel and your DNA is not contaminated with other DNA and has not degraded.
+Prior to submission, we advise running your samples on agarose gels to ensure only one clearly defined band is visible on the gel (i.e. that your DNA is not contaminated with other DNA/it has not degraded).

 It is important that you are aware of any motifs or secondary structures that might impede high quality sequencing results.
 If you know that this is most likely going to be a problem we recommend you use our secondary structure resolution option when ordering.

 In order to receive your results as soon as possible it is advisable that you choose our free SpeedREAD™ service.
 SpeedREAD™ is an automatic service which dispatches your results as soon as the sequencer has completed the analysis.
 If you choose this option you will receive an automatic email with a link to your results.
 This will be followed up with an email from our sequencing team the following working day.
 This email will include the results of their quality checks on your samples and if your samples did fail the sequencing team will advise you as to why they failed and potential solutions.